 Books are an essential part of civilization and an essential part of the education system.
 Being a modern librarian requires a wide range of skills particularly in organization and cataloging.
 A love of books is also essential, as does knowledge in more than one key area.
 If working in a book archive is for you, then you may wish to look at these scholarships and grants to help you achieve that goal.
 Most librarian careers expect a master's degree.

 The American Library Association is the largest organization in the country for librarians.
 As one of the oldest in the world, they have a long tradition in helping people enter into the field as a career.
 They also have one of the most extensive scholarship programs with many different awards.
-Some are for general application, and some are set aside for people from low income families, ethnic minorities and so on.
+Some are for general application, and some are set aside for people from low-income families, ethnic minorities and so on.
 They also have subject specific scholarships and grants for those who wish to train and specialize.
-Their scholarships are not limited to the US either, Canadian citizens are also eligible for some programs.
-GPA varies from scholarship to scholarship so check their site for details.
-For full details, visit their scholarship page here.
+Their scholarships are not limited to the US either - Canadian citizens are also eligible for some programs.
+GPA varies from scholarship to scholarship so check the ALA site for details.

 The Association of College and Research Libraries is a division of the ALA (above) dedicated to librarian who work or want to work in the education and research sector.
 Knowing that having good academic librarians is a must for selecting books for our schools and colleges, the ACRL have made available a number of scholarships and grants for librarians who are still in the early part of their career.
 The Early Career Librarian Scholarship is for librarians already working in the field (but with less than six years of experience) to develop professionally - particularly amongst minorities and other disadvantaged groups.
-There are 120 scholarships available, valued at $385 with an extra $250 for travelling expenses to reach the annual conference.
-For further details on their scholarship program, visit their website here.
+There are 120 scholarships available, valued at $385 with an extra $250 for traveling expenses to reach the annual conference.
+For further details, visit the ACRL scholarship program.

 The American Association of Law Libraries makes available a number of scholarships to college graduate students who are a) part of an ethnic minority as defined by government guidelines and b) have significant law library experience that could lead to a career as a librarian and c) are at an accredited law school or library.
 Candidates need a transcript from the college that granted their most recent degree, three letters of personal recommendation and a personal statement amongst other things.
 Value of the award varies every year.
-For further details on this scholarship and some of their other programs, visit their page here.
+For further details on this scholarship and other programs, visit George A. Strait Scholarship & Fellows.

 Archiving includes libraries, but it also includes any system of storage of documents and material, and their cataloging in order that an interested audience can search and access them.
 For those who want to work in a more specific niche, the SAA are one of the country's major organizations dedicated to indexing, storing and preserving the nation's important book, evidence, historical records and other vital collections.
 Some of the country's top universities (particularly in the medical sector and in anthropology) have important archives.
 The SAA have three scholarships.
 F. Gerald Ham and Elsie Ham Scholarship is worth $10,000 and is for the post-graduate archival education of second year undergraduate students.
 The Mosaic Scholarship is for ethnic minorities (scholarship value varies).
-For details of their other scholarships and to apply, visit their page.
+For details, visit SAA scholarships to apply.

 Science Teacher Scholarships